Werewolf: Werewolf fiction

 Most modern fiction describes werewolves as vulnerable to silver weapons and highly resistant to other injuries.
-This feature appears in German folklore of the 19th century.
+This feature appears in 19th-century German literature and tales, such as those collected in folklore compilations.
 The claim that the Beast of Gévaudan, an 18th-century wolf or wolflike creature, was shot by a silver bullet appears to have been introduced by novelists retelling the story from 1935 onwards and not in earlier versions.

-English folklore, prior to 1865, showed shapeshifters to be vulnerable to silver. "...till the publican shot a silver button over their heads when they were instantly transformed into two ill-favoured old ladies..." c.
-1640 the city of Greifswald, Germany was infested by werewolves.
-"A clever lad suggested that they gather all their silver buttons, goblets, belt buckles, and so forth, and melt them down into bullets for their muskets and pistols. ... this time they slaughtered the creatures and rid Greifswald of the lycanthropes."
+19th-century English literary collections of folklore, such as Baring-Gould's The Book of Were-Wolves, included tales depicting shapeshifters as vulnerable to silver: "...till the publican shot a silver button over their heads when they were instantly transformed into two ill-favoured old ladies..."
+Similarly, an 1840 German tale set c.
+1640 described the werewolves of Greifswald being defeated with silver items.

 The 1897 novel Dracula and the short story "Dracula's Guest", both written by Bram Stoker, drew on earlier mythologies of werewolves and similar legendary demons and "was to voice the anxieties of an age", and the "fears of late Victorian patriarchy".
-In "Dracula's Guest," a band of military horsemen coming to the aid of the protagonist chase off Dracula, depicted as a great wolf stating the only way to kill it is by a "Sacred Bullet".
+In "Dracula's Guest", a band of military horsemen coming to the aid of the protagonist chase off Dracula, who is depicted as a great wolf.
+They state the only way to kill it is by a "Sacred Bullet".
 This is also mentioned in the main novel Dracula as well.
 Count Dracula stated in the novel that legends of werewolves originated from his Szekely racial bloodline, who himself is also depicted with the ability to shapeshift into a wolf at will during the night but is unable to do so during the day except at noon.

 The 1928 novel The Wolf's Bride: A Tale from Estonia, written by the Finnish author Aino Kallas, tells story of the forester Priidik's wife Aalo living in Hiiumaa in the 17th century, who became a werewolf under the influence of a malevolent forest spirit, also known as Diabolus Sylvarum.

 The first feature film to use an anthropomorphic werewolf was Werewolf of London in 1935.
 The main werewolf of this film is a dapper London scientist who retains some of his style and most of his human features after his transformation, as lead actor Henry Hull was unwilling to spend long hours being made up by makeup artist Jack Pierce.
 Universal Studios drew on a Balkan tale of a plant associated with lycanthropy as there was no literary work to draw upon, unlike the case with vampires.
 There is no reference to silver nor other aspects of werewolf lore such as cannibalism.